 Dean of USC Dornsife

-Previously, Kay held faculty positions at Rockefeller University, the University of Virginia and the Scripps Research Institute.
-Additionally, as director of discovery research at the Genomics Institute of the Novartis Research Foundation (GNF), he helped build research programs applying human genome science to biomedical research and drug discovery.
-Kay also has founded several biotechnology companies, the latest of which is Reset Therapeutics, a San Francisco-based drug development corporation.
+Dr. Kay, who has studied genetics and genomics, received his Ph.D. and D.Sc. from the University of Bristol, United Kingdom.
+He has also held faculty positions at The Rockefeller University, University of Virginia and The Scripps Research Institute — as well as served as the director of discovery research at the Genomics Institute of the Novartis Research Foundation, where he helped build research programs applying human genome science to biomedical research and drug discovery.
+In addition, he has founded several biotechnology companies, the latest of which is Reset Therapeutics, a San Francisco-based drug development corporation.

 In 2008, Dr. Kay was elected as a member of the NAS, in 2009 he was elected as a fellow of the American Association for the Advancement of Science, and in 2010 he was awarded the UCSD Chancellor’s Associates Faculty Award for Excellence in Research.
 He was chosen to receive the American Society of Plant Biologists’ 2011 Martin Gibbs Medal for his pioneering work in plant sciences.